ioannis-xenakis/Jokester/README.md

 Also specifies for the permissions that the app requests from you and your android device.

 ## Contact me
-For anything you want, to contact me, don't hesitate to contact me by email, at: Xenakis.i.contact@gmail.com
+For anything you want, don't hesitate to contact me by email, at: Xenakis.i.contact@gmail.com

 ## Support me
 I would very much appreciate it, if you support me and donate as i don't have any other income at the moment.
 Any support is appreciated!
 Thank you, in advance!